 Attrition may also affect our estimates if those who are facing severe health concerns are less likely to respond, thus introducing sample selection bias.
 However, since we expect this issue to be more pronounced for severe health issues, it would mean that the unobserved individuals would be the illest ones.
 Therefore, the bias is most likely to attenuate our estimates.
 We further verify the correlation between mine closures in childhood and attrition later in life.
-The results, presented in Appendix Figure B.8, provide reassurance that the treatment of interest does not correlate systematically with the probability of leaving the study.
+The results, presented in Appendix Figure B.11, provide reassurance that the treatment of interest does not correlate systematically with the probability of leaving the study.

 Finally, to rule out that the effects could be driven by the composition change induced by individuals leaving the survey after the treatment period.
-We do so by running the analysis focusing on individuals who never miss single sweep.
-Appendix Figure B.9 presents the results, which remain unchanged.
+We do so by running the analysis focusing on individuals who never miss a single sweep.
+Appendix Figure B.12 presents the results, which remain unchanged (or become even more pronounced for overweight and bad health later in life).

 Birth location - Next, we verify the sensitivity of our estimates to the construction of the birth location of the individual.
 County-level geographical information is provided at lifestage 2 (age 10) for the BCS and at lifestage 3 for the NCDS (age 16).
 We use this location to create the treatment measure.
-Therefore, our treatment may contain measurement error for those who change county of residence beforehand.
+Therefore, our treatment may contain measurement error for those who change county of residence beforehand (\approx 15% in the NCDS and \approx 11% in the BCS, see footnote 14).
 This measurement error may only bias our estimates if migration in childhood correlates with coal mine closures and height after conditioning on controls and fixed effects.
 Note that previous research has concluded that internal mobility during childhood is limited in the UK (Stillwell, 1994; Bernard et al., 2016).
-Our data contain the region of birth, so we can confirm that interregional mobility in childhood is low (around 2% of respondents).
+Our data contain the region of birth, so we can confirm that interregional mobility in childhood is low (around 2% of respondents).32

 We leverage the richness of the data to further address this concern.
 In addition to the region of residence, which is asked in all sweeps, lifestage 1 sweep (age 7 in NCDS and 5 in BCS) also reports whether respondents have lived at the same address since birth.
-In Appendix Figure B.10, we present the results restricting the sample to those who were born in the same region as the one to which the recorded county belongs to (Panel A) and those who remained in the same address (Panel B).
+In Appendix Figure B.13, we present the results restricting the sample to those who were born in the same region as the one to which the recorded county belongs to (Panel A) and those who remained in the same address (Panel B).
 Overall, the results are unchanged.
 If anything, especially in Panel B, the patterns are larger and more precisely estimated.
 This change in magnitude is in line with classical measurement error attenuating the baseline effects.